 How can I open a brokerage account?

-I recently set up a brokerage account (AKA regular taxable account) with Betterment and started contributing small amounts of money per paycheck.
+I recently set up a brokerage account (AKA regular taxable account) and started contributing small amounts of money per paycheck.

-Betterment is a robo-advisor which means that investment decisions are made for you based on an algorithm that considers your age, retirement goals, etc.
+I recommend Betterment, which is a robo-advisor.
+This means that investment decisions are made for you based on an algorithm that considers your age, retirement goals, etc.

 Betterment also has no minimum balance so you could put just $20 into a Betterment account to get going.
 Over time, that money will add up.